 Insurers to Cover Visits

 Contracted or preferred physicians and other health care professionals will be eligible for payment from TDI-regulated insurance plans for medical visits they conduct over the phone instead of in person at the same rate they would receive for in-person visits.
-The Texas Medical Board will issue guidance in the coming days, including administrative guidance for billing to ensure claims are processed smoothly, the governor’s office said.

 This applies to services provided via telehealth for any reason, regardless of whether the service is related to the diagnosis and treatment of health conditions related to COVID-19, the office said.